timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 159-REAL PROPERTY; RELATED PERSONAL PROPERTY; AND LEASE OF NON-EXCESS PROPERTY/CHAPTER 159-REAL PROPERTY; RELATED PERSONAL PROPERTY; AND LEASE OF NON-EXCESS PROPERTY.md

     * (A) is compatible with environmental requirements; and

-    * (B)(i) may eliminate or relieve current or anticipated environmental restrictions that would or might otherwise restrict, impede, or otherwise interfere, whether directly or indirectly, with current or anticipated military training, testing, or operations on the installation; or
+    * (B) may eliminate or relieve current or anticipated environmental restrictions that would or might otherwise restrict, impede, or otherwise interfere, whether directly or indirectly, with current or anticipated military training, testing, or operations on the installation;

-    * (ii) maintains or improves military installation resilience; or
+  * (3) maintaining or improving military installation resilience; or

-  * (3) protecting Clear Zone Areas from use or encroachment that is incompatible with the mission of the installation.
+  * (4) protecting Clear Zone Areas from use or encroachment that is incompatible with the mission of the installation.

-* (b) ELIGIBLE ENTITIES.—An agreement under this section may be entered into with any of the following:
+* (b) ELIGIBLE ENTITIES.—For purposes of this section, an eligible entity is any of the following:

   * (1) A State or political subdivision of a State.